 Wormsloe Historic Site

 Wormsloe was the estate of Noble Jones who was one of the original settlers of Georgia.
-The site includes a Visitor’s Center, picnic area, and miles of walking trails through live oak trees that are draped in spanish moss.
+The site includes a Visitor’s Center, a picnic area, and miles of walking trails through live oak trees that are draped in Spanish moss.

 I even discovered what appeared to be one of the tallest magnolia trees my eyes ever landed on, I wish I would’ve gotten a picture of this.